sergeykhbr/riscv_vhdl/README.md

 - By default GNSS is disabled in *confg_common.vhd* file that makes *master* version very close to the *v1.0* branch by its functionality.
 - Using *master* trunk without *RF front-end* is **possible** in TEST_MODE.
-  Enabling of TEST_MODE in a final 2.0 version will require manual switching of the configuration jumper (*i_int_adc*) on board.
+  Enabling TEST_MODE in a final 2.0 version will require manual switching of the configuration jumper (*i_int_adc*) on board.

 ## How to create and build project using ISE Studio